-Prevention of Vandalism - A security program utilizing Mount Sunapee staff members and building security alarm/motion detection systems safeguard the buildings against off-hours vandalism.
+Prevention of Vandalism - A security program utilizing Mount Sunapee staff members, surveillance cameras and building security alarms and motion detectors safeguard the buildings against off-hours vandalism and theft.

 Mount Sunapee has added security cameras as part of our security program, and will continue to add more security cameras in the future.